janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 ## To do

-- Add Bootstrap as an npm modules and include it in the build phase.
+- Add Bootstrap as an npm module and include it in the build phase.
+- The compiler does not required neither Backbone nor Marionette to be imported, but the transpiled code does not work if Marionette is missing.